Windows 10 Gets A New Linux: openSUSE

 -H

-Said before, but bears repeating (Score:3)
+Said before, but bears repeating (Score:5, Insightful)

 Linux on Windows is part of Microsoft's 3-E strategy.
 If they can stunt the growth of Linux as an OS by co-opting Linux applications to run on Windows, they may eventually succeed in cutting the heart out of FOSS altogether.
 And they would LOVE to do that, because FOSS is one of the few significant forces standing between them and the conversion of the whole world to a software-as-a-service model, wherein the average user doesn't own shit and has fuck-all in the way of rights, choice, or legal recourse.